Cory Gibbs

 Cory Gibbs (born January 14, 1980) is an American former soccer player.
-He played professionally for clubs in Germany, the Netherlands and England.
+A defender, played professionally for clubs in Germany, the Netherlands and England.
 He also played 19 international matches for the U.S. national soccer team, including at the 2003 CONCACAF Gold Cup.

 Career

 College and amateur

 Gibbs was born in Fort Lauderdale, Florida.
 He played college soccer at Brown University, joining the team in 1997.
 During his career, Brown won three Ivy League Championships and participated in the NCAA Tournament all four years.
 In 2000, Gibbs led Brown to an Ivy League championship and the Elite Eight of the NCAA Tournament.
 He was named Ivy League Player of the Year, and a First-Team All-American.
 In 2000, he spent the collegiate off season with the Palm Beach Pumas of the Premier Development League.
 He was also one of three Brown soccer players, including Matthew Cross (Kansas City Wizards) and Scott Powers (Columbus Crew), to be drafted in the 2001 MLS SuperDraft.